-I'll say it straight.
-If you do God's will, don't expect everyone to applaud.
-It's quite possible those closest to you, even your own family, may think you're crazy.
+If we do God's will, we ought not expect everyone to applaud.
+It's quite possible those closest to us, even our own family, may think we're crazy.
 If that happens (and for some it may be happening), know this.
 You are in good company.
 It happened to Jesus.
 According to Mark 3:20-35 His own family thought He was crazy.

 As we examine the three scenes in the story this morning, we're going to learn some important things about Jesus.
-We're also going to learn something very important about how to live for Jesus when those closest to you don't share your enthusiasm.
+We're also going to learn something very important about how to live for Jesus when those closest to us don't share our enthusiasm.

-I. Jesus was misunderstood (20-21).
+I. Our Savior was misunderstood (20-21).